Brettmett/Divvy_Bikeshare_Chicago/README.md

     * 4. Basic visualization (Distribution of linear distances of all Trips)

 #### Notebook: 04_bikeflow_index
 Goal: I want to find general tendencies of the fleet movement over time through the City of Chicago.
-For that, i will create and calculate the Bikeflow-Index for every District of Chicago:
+For that, I will create and calculate the Bikeflow-Index for every District of Chicago:

 The Bikeflow-Index is a positive or negative number, depending on whether a district "loses" or "gains" Bikes over a specific time period.
-The Bikeflow-Index for a specific District is calculated by adding up all trips that end in this district and substracting the number of trips starting in this district.
+The Bikeflow-Index for a specific district is calculated by adding up all trips that end in this district and substracting the number of trips starting in this district.
 That way, trips that start and end in the same district, don't have any effect on the Bikeflow-Index.

 A District with a strong negative Bikeflow Index needs to be resupplied with bikes from districts with positive Bikeflow indexes.